 - Reduce the depreciable life for race horses to be the same as what farmers would get.
 There is a lot more that can be done in the depreciation area to update depreciable lives to better reflect reality (these would not all be measured as revenue raisers though because some lives are too long).

 - Cap the tax value of itemized deductions at 28%.
 President Obama has also proposed this.
-It violates the simplicity and transparency principles because there are already reductions in itemized deductions and having multiple rules rather than just one cut back adds complexity.
+It violates the simplicity and transparency principles because there are already reductions in itemized deductions and having multiple rules rather than just one cut back adds some complexity.
 Also, the effect is really a higher marginal tax rate.
 Why not just raise the tax rate?
 Also, this adds some equity, but converting some deductions, such as for charitable contributions, to a credit worth the same to all tax brackets, would be more equitable.
+Also cutting back on deductions that primarily benefit higher income individuals, such as the $1 million cap on mortgage acquisition debt would be useful.

 - Enact H.R.
 62 to support US jobs by treating certain foreign corporations managed in the US as US corporations.
 I think that instead of making piecemeal changes to how the US tax law applies to international operations, it would be good to look at the whole topic along with business tax reform including integrating the corporate tax.